JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow: Excitation diagram analysis

 \section{Excitation diagram analysis}

-\subsection{Temperature and Column density maps}
+\subsection{Temperature and column density maps}

-The physical properties like gas temperature $T_\mathrm{H_{2}}$, and the column density $N$(H$_{2}$) can be inferred using excitation diagram analysis of H$_{2}$ rotational transitions.
-The observed extinction-corrected H$_{2}$ line integrated intensities are converted into upper state column densities normalized by its statistical weight ($N_\mathrm{u}$/$g_\mathrm{u}$).
-These are plotted in a logarithm scale against their upper state excitation energies ($E_\mathrm{u}$/$k_\mathrm{B}$).
-For gas in local thermal equilibrium (LTE), the gas excitation follows a Boltzmann distribution ($N_\mathrm{u}$/$g_\mathrm{u} \propto \exp(-E_\mathrm{u}$/$k_\mathrm{B})$) and the data points in the diagram can be fitted with a straight line.
+Physical properties such as gas temperature $T_\mathrm{H_{2}}$ and column density $N$(H$_{2}$) can be inferred using excitation diagram analysis of H$_{2}$ rotational transitions.
+The observed extinction-corrected H$_{2}$ line-integrated intensities are converted into upper-state column densities normalized by its statistical weight ($N_\mathrm{u}$/$g_\mathrm{u}$).
+These are plotted in a logarithmic scale against their upper-state excitation energies ($E_\mathrm{u}$/$k_\mathrm{B}$).
+For gas in local thermal equilibrium (LTE), the gas excitation follows a Boltzmann distribution ($N_\mathrm{u}$/$g_\mathrm{u} \propto \exp(-E_\mathrm{u}$/$k_\mathrm{B})$), and the data points in the diagram can be fit with a straight line.
 The gas excitation temperature is derived as the reciprocal of the slope of the line, whereas the column density is proportional to the y-axis intercept.
 This analysis assumes that all H$_{2}$ transitions are optically thin, which is valid even for $N$(H$_{2}$)$>$10$^{23}$\,cm$^{-2}$ \citep{bitner08}.

-The MIRI/MRS spectral range covers several pure rotational H$_{2}$ transitions from the S(8) to S(1) state, which are detected in most pixels in the entire field-of-view.
+The MIRI/MRS spectral range covers several pure rotational H$_{2}$ transitions from the S(8) to S(1) state, which are detected in most pixels in the entire field of view.
 This allows us to carry out pixel-by-pixel excitation diagram analysis and to obtain a complete map of $T_\mathrm{H_{2}}$, and $N$(H$_{2}$).
-We first smooth the spectral cubes from different MIRI channels to the lowest common resolution as the angular resolution varies from 0\farcs2 to 1\farcs0 between all the MIRI channels.
-We smooth the spectral cubes to a resolution of 0\farcs7 that corresponds to the S(1) transition, which is the lowest angular resolution in the detected H$_{2}$ lines.
-We also regrid the cubes to the same spatial grid as the H$_{2}$ S(1) data.
+We first smoothed the spectral cubes from different MIRI channels to the lowest common resolution, as the angular resolution varies from 0\farcs2 to 1\farcs0 between all the MIRI channels.
+We smoothed the spectral cubes to a resolution of 0\farcs7, matching that of the S(1) transition, which is the lowest angular resolution in the detected H$_{2}$ lines.
+We also regridded the cubes to the same spatial grid as the H$_{2}$ S(1) data.